 - The Ginkies, the typical narrow alleys you only find in the centre of Urk.

 - The Old Council House museum with the old fisherman's house where you can see how people used to live in Urk.

 - The 1851 Bethel Church, which stands in the middle of the old centre.
 The inside of this church will surprise you.

-The 18.5 meter high lighthouse of Urk is also a must see.
-This gem was built in 1844, but already has many predecessors, in 1617 there was already fire on the 'island'.
-This coal fire pointed out the way to the fishermen of Urk and the ships that sailed from Amsterdam to the North Sea.
+- On the west side of Urk stands the 18.5-metre-high lighthouse.
+This gem was built in 1844, but has many predecessors; from 1617, fire was burning on the 'island'.
+The coal fire pointed the way for fishermen from Urk and ships sailing from Amsterdam to the North Sea.

-In addition to the many beautiful buildings and monuments, you will also pass by a patch of greenery while strolling through Urk.
-In fact, between the buildings of Urk you will find the Toppad Urk between the buildings of Urk, the first natural monument in Flevoland where today many breeding bird species and wild ducks live.
-Note: this area is not freely accessible!
-An alternative is the beautiful Urk forest.
-This richest forest in the whole of Flevoland is filled with various types of deciduous and coniferous wood and has many natural open spaces.
-Here is also a natural play forest has also been created here.
+Besides the many beautiful buildings and monuments, you will also pass by a patch of greenery while strolling through Urk.
+In fact, between the buildings of Urk you will find the Toppad Urk; the first State Nature Monument in Flevoland that today is home to many species of breeding birds, mallards and little grebes.
+Please note that this area is not freely accessible!
+An alternative is the beautiful Urkerbos forest.
+This richest forest in all of Flevoland is filled with various species of deciduous and coniferous woodland and has many nature-rich clearings.
+A natural play forest has also been created here.